Skip to main content

 Determining Trustworthiness & Safety of Remote Consulting in Primary Healthcare for Chronic Disease Populations in Africa

-During the COVID-19 pandemic, traditional face-to-face healthcare consulting puts Africa’s health workforce and citizens at risk.
-Citizens fear accessing health facilities and consequently delay seeking healthcare.
-To support citizens in receiving, World Health Organisation (WHO)-advised, remote healthcare we have developed REmote Consulting in Healthcare (REaCH) training.
-REaCH optimises the limited digital/telecoms infrastructure in Africa to deliver a safe and trustworthy healthcare equivalent to face-to-face.
+During the COVID-19 pandemic, traditional face-to-face healthcare consultations in Africa posed risks to both the health workforce and citizens.
+Many citizens were afraid to access health facilities, leading to delays in seeking medical care.
+To address this issue and assist citizens in receiving remote healthcare in accordance with World Health Organization (WHO) guidelines, we have developed REmote Consulting in Healthcare (REaCH) training.
+REaCH leverages the limited digital and telecommunications infrastructure in Africa to provide safe and reliable healthcare services that are equivalent to face-to-face consultations.

 Aims

-We aim to deliver internationally unique evidence on a remote consulting training scheme, whether it is effective in increasing remote consulting, whether it affects face to face consulting, and whether it changes patient reports of trustworthiness and changes specified indicators of the safety of healthcare consultations in primary health care in Tanzania and Nigeria.
-Alongside runs south-south collaboration with Uganda and Kenya.
-We propose two trials to deliver evidence for different African contexts.
-A process evaluation will inform implementation across East and West Africa.
+We aimed to deliver internationally unique evidence on a remote consulting training scheme, whether it is effective in increasing remote consulting, whether it affects face-to-face consulting, and whether it changes patient reports of trustworthiness and changes specified indicators of the safety of healthcare consultations in primary health care in Tanzania and Nigeria.
+Alongside, there is south-south collaboration with Uganda and Kenya.
+We conducted two trials to deliver evidence in different African contexts.
+A process evaluation was conducted to inform the implementation across both East and West Africa.

-REaCH training will increase the rate of remote consulting.
-This remote consulting will not affect patient trust in, and the safety of, primary care consultations for long-term conditions.
+REaCH training aimed to increase the rate of remote consulting.
+We hypothesised that this remote consulting would not affect patient trust in or the safety of primary care consultations for long-term conditions.

-Our primary (1-2) and secondary (3-6) research questions ask to what extent does REaCH training effect
+Our primary (1-2) and secondary (3-6) research questions asked to what extent does REaCH training effect.

 1. Patient consultation rates delivered face-to-face and remotely?